fivetran/dbt_amplitude/README.md

 | [amplitude__daily_performance](https://fivetran.github.io/dbt_amplitude/#!/model/model.amplitude.amplitude__daily_performance)               | Each record represents performance metrics for each distinct day and event type.

 # 🎯 How do I use the dbt package?
-## Step 1: Pre-Requisites
+## Step 1: Prerequisites
-You will need to ensure you have the following before leveraging the dbt package.
+To use this dbt package, you must have the following:
-- **Connector**: Have the Fivetran Amplitude connector syncing data into your warehouse.
+- At least one Fivetran Amplitude connector syncing data into your destination.
-- **Database support**: This package has been tested on **BigQuery**, **Snowflake**, **Redshift**, **Databricks**, and **Postgres**.
-Ensure you are using one of these supported databases.
+- A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, or **Databricks** destination.

-### Databricks Dispatch Configuration
+### Databricks dispatch configuration
-If you are using a Databricks destination with this package you will need to add the below (or a variation of the below) dispatch configuration within your `dbt_project.yml`.
+If you are using a Databricks destination with this package, you must add the following (or a variation of the following) dispatch configuration within your `dbt_project.yml` file.
 This is required in order for the package to accurately search for macros within the `dbt-labs/spark_utils` then the `dbt-labs/dbt_utils` packages respectively.
 ```yml
 dispatch:
   - macro_namespace: dbt_utils
     search_order: ['spark_utils', 'dbt_utils']
 ```

-## Step 2: Installing the Package
+## Step 2: Install the package
-Include the following amplitude package version in your `packages.yml`
+Include the following Amplitude package version in your `packages.yml` file:
-> Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.
+> TIP: Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.
 ```yaml
 packages:
   - package: fivetran/amplitude
     version: [">=0.1.0", "<0.2.0"]
 ```
-## Step 3: Configure Your Variables
+## Step 3: Define database and schema variables
-### Database and Schema Variables
 By default, this package will run using your target database and the `amplitude` schema.
 If this is not where your Amplitude data is, add the following configuration to your root `dbt_project.yml` file:

 ```yml